 MotorWeek Video Transcript: EPA's 2008 Fuel Economy Tests

-John Davis: Nothing is more frustrating for a new car owner than finding that the fuel economy estimates found on the window sticker just don’t match up with the mileage they get in real-world driving.
+John Davis: Nothing is more frustrating for a new car owner than finding that the fuel economy estimates found on the window sticker just don't match up with the mileage they get in real-world driving.
 Now this has been especially true of the new hybrid cars and trucks.
-Well, the folks at the EPA, who test new vehicles to determine these figures each year, have been working on this complicated problem for some time and are now phasing in a new, more accurate method for estimating fuel economy.
-So we’ve asked our FYI reporter Yolanda Vazquez to fill us in on what’s behind the new numbers.
+Well, the folks at the EPA, who test new vehicles to and are now phasing in a new, more accurate method for estimating fuel economy.
+So we've asked our FYI reporter Yolanda Vazquez to fill us in on what’s behind the new numbers.

 Yolanda Vazquez: If you're shopping for a new car this summer, don't be surprised if you see two seemingly identical cars with different fuel economy ratings on their window stickers.
 For 2008, the EPA is revising the way it determines its economy figures, and the Department of Energy is working to make sure the info is easy to find and understand.
 Under the new system, most cars will carry a significantly lower number than before.